 - Building Capability for Improvement

-These pages will give you an indication of what we offer to you, however being an AQuA member offers more than training and improvement programmes:
+This directory will give you an indication of what we offer to you, however being an AQuA member offers more than training and improvement programmes:

 - System expertise: Our faculty is made up of senior people with a depth and breadth of experience in managing and delivering complex change and system transformation